First Hundred Years' War: Later campaigns and Richard’s death

 In 1197 Richard invaded the Vexin, taking Courcelles-sur-Seine and Boury-en-Vexin before returning to Dangu.
 Philip, believing that Courcelles was still holding out, went to its relief.
 Discovering what was happening, Richard decided to attack the French king's forces, catching Philip by surprise, resulting in an English victory at the Battle of Gisors (sometimes called Courcelles).
-In this battle, Richard reportedly yelled "Dieu et mon droit" in battle, meaning "God and my right" signifying that Richard was no longer willing to pay homage to Philip for his domain in France.
+In this battle, Richard reportedly yelled 'Dieu et mon droit' in battle, meaning 'God and my right' signifying that Richard was no longer willing to pay homage to Philip for his domain in France.
 Philip's forces withdrew and attempted to reach the fortress of Gisors.
 Bunched together, the French knights with king Philip attempted to cross the Epte River on a bridge that promptly collapsed under their weight, almost drowning Philip in the process.
 He was dragged out of the river and shut himself up in Gisors, having successfully evaded Richard and reinforced the fortress.

 Philip soon planned a new offensive, launching destructive raids into Normandy and again targeting Évreux.
 Richard countered Philip's thrust with a counterattack in the Vexin, while Mercadier led a raid on Abbeville.
 The problem was compounded by the Flemish invasion of Artois.
 By autumn 1198, Richard had regained almost all that had been lost in 1193.
 With the warring sides in a deadlock, Philip offered a truce so that discussions could begin towards a more permanent peace, with the offer that he would return all of the territories except for Gisors.
 The new Pope Innocent III, who wanted to set up a new crusade, also pushed the two kings to negotiate.

 In mid-January 1199, the two kings with their respective armies met for a final meeting, Richard standing on the deck of a boat, and Philip on his horse on the banks of the Seine River.
 Shouting terms at each other, they could not reach an agreement on the terms of a permanent truce, but they did agree to further mediation, which resulted in a five-year truce that held.
 The situation ended abruptly.
-During the siege of the castle of Châlus (Limousin) held by a rebel garrison in 1199, Richard was hit by another crossbow bolt in the left shoulder, near his neck.
+During the siege of the castle of Châlus held by a rebel garrison in 1199, Richard was hit by another crossbow bolt in the left shoulder, near his neck.
 He succumbed to his injuries a few days later, on 6 April, forty-one years old and at the height of his glory.